 The Terra Madre Balkans network, with its more than 1500 members, kicked off its third meeting with an opening ceremony held on 19 June at the University of Dubrovnik in Croatia.
-The event was organized with the support of Slow Food and attended by over 200 delegates from 11 countries in Southeast Europe – Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Greece, Kosovo, Montenegro, The Republic of Macedonia, Romania, Serbia and Turkey.
+The event was organized with the support of Slow Food and attended by over 200 delegates from 11 countries in Southeast Europe – Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Greece, Kosovo, Montenegro, the Former Yugoslav Republic of Macedonia, Romania, Serbia and Turkey.
 Slow Food President Carlo Petrini participated in the event, which also received support from the President of the Republic of Croatia, Ivo Josipović.
-FAO’s Investment Centre (TCI), under its collaboration with the European Bank for Reconstruction and Development (EBRD) organized a side-event “Traditional Products and Geographical Indications” sharing with the audience its long-term expertise on Geographical Indications (GIs) and improving linkages between agribusinesses and farmers.
+The Food and Agriculture Organization of the United Nations (FAO) under its collaboration with the European Bank for Reconstruction and Development (EBRD) organized a side-event “Traditional Products and Geographical Indications” sharing with the audience its long-term expertise on Geographical Indications (GIs) and improving linkages between agribusinesses and farmers.

 Terra Madre Balkans unites food communities from Balkan countries, which value distinctive food traditions and share similar socio-economic conditions, aiming to promote better EU integration by strengthening the voice of civil society.
 Pascal Bernardoni, Director at REDD and FAO project partner in the field of agro-food supply chains and quality sign development, emphasized that “for the Balkans, EU integration means an increase in competition and, to face such competition, the countries must raise the quality of their products and find ways to differentiate them on both domestic and export markets”.